 Phototherapy is almost always used as a secondary treatment in combination with another therapy.
 It can clear up the skin completely or at least improve it.
 Phototherapy is usually given in small doses that are gradually increased to avoid burning the skin.

 Contrary to some popular beliefs, the type of light provided by most indoor tanning beds can’t treat psoriasis.
-The World Health Organization and American Academy of Dermatology have reported that use of an indoor tanning bed significantly raises the risk of melanoma.
+The U.S. Department of Health and Human Services considers use of an indoor tanning bed to be carcinogenic (cancer-causing).

 Each person’s experience with psoriasis is different, and if you have severe psoriasis, combination treatment could be a good option for you.
 It allows your doctor to have flexibility in addressing your specific symptoms and preferences.

 If your doctor suggests a combination of treatments, know that it could be the best way for you and your doctor to build the treatment plan that’s right for you.